 Use photos judiciously.

-Be thoughtful about the photos you select you design your website.
+Be thoughtful about the photos you select to design your website.
 Ensure each image helps you tell the story you’re trying to convey without overpowering the message.

 Step 6: Develop your engagement strategy.

 The fixed content on your website is only one piece of your brand engagement strategy.
 You may want to include other elements, such as on-topic blog posts that will help you gain exposure (and improve your search results rankings) and present yourself as an authority voice in your field or fresh videos and photos that entertain, inform, or otherwise engage your audience.

 With your design for your website in place, consider updating your social media pages to mirror the look and feel of your new site.
 Read our article, Strategies to Improve Your Business Social Media Profile, for more stylistic advice.

 Would you like to connect with a website developer who can help you design a website for your business?
 Consider one of these popular options:

 We also like Bookmark, an AI web design service that asks a few simple questions about your business type, location, desired features, and goals and generates a site for you in about two minutes.
 Check it out here: